-Paul Lewis is Professor in Political Economy.
+Paul Lewis is Professor of Political Economy.
 He was educated at Peterhouse, Cambridge, and Christ Church, Oxford.
 Prior to moving to King's, he was a Newton Trust Lecturer in the Faculty of Economics and Politics, and the Faculty of Social and Political Sciences, Cambridge University, and a Fellow of Emmanuel and Selwyn Colleges.

-* In the week commencing Monday, 3 February, only, my office hours will be Monday (13.00- 14.00) and Tuesday (13.00- 14.00).
+In the w/c 24 April, my office hours will be Monday 11.00-12.00 and Tuesday 10.00-11.00.